Kiran-Rao/openwhatsapp/README.md

-# openwhatsapp
+# Open SMS in WhatsApp
-Open SMS intent to Whatsapp
+Open SMS Message Intent to Whatsapp

 ## Background
 My grandmother's primary method of communication is a cheap Android tablet.